 the best in soccer: {update on December 12, 2020} Tonight I watched Columbus Crew (where I probably will be living in May 2022) beat Seattle Sounders (my first UW city, for most of 1970-1989) to win the championship of Major League Soccer. / So after moving, in late-2020 my old areas (SoCal & Seattle) and new city (Columbus) won championships in basketball & basketball & baseball, (American) soccer, basketball. {winning NBA or MLB or WNBA makes a team “best in the world” but winning MLS just makes it “best in USA” which is much less glorious than winning The World Cup that is THE Championship} { Columbus Crew also won the MLS Championship in 2023. } And then, following the soccer victory in 2020,...

 the best in basketball – Part 3: In 2020 the NBA champs were a team in my old state, and in 2021 it's the team in my old/new state of Wisconsin!
 Although initially I had mixed feelings — mainly because Chris Paul is one of my favorite point guards, who are my favorite kind of player because they do interesting things to guide-and-lead their team's offense, helping other players be more effective so good things will happen, and they're fun to watch — later I was totally wanting the Milwaukee Bucks to win.
 My shift of feelings was partly geographical (because I've had many good experiences in WI, mainly in Madison but also Milwaukee, especially living there for a month in Summer 1972 during a long road trip) and also because overall I think it “meant more for them” to win, and it would have hurt more if they had lost.
-Just getting to The Finals made it an amazing year for Phoenix Suns (although losing was tough for Chris Paul because this probably was his best opportunity to finally win it all, and maybe his last realistic chance, and in the series they had a 2-0 lead before losing it 2-4), but anything short of #1 would have been a huge disappointment for Milwaukee, so I was happy for them.
+Just getting to the Finals made it an amazing year for the Phoenix Suns (although losing was tough for Chris Paul because this probably was his best opportunity to finally win it all, and maybe his last realistic chance, and in the series they had a 2-0 lead before losing it 2-4), but anything short of #1 would have been a huge disappointment for Milwaukee, so I was happy for them.

 the best in volleyball: The women of UW won their first national championship – playing in Columbus on December 18, 2021 – exactly 5 months before I moved to Columbus. { During college in SoCal at UC Irvine, volleyball – played informally in a gym class – was one of my favorite participant sports, and now I enjoy watching it. }